-The first step, if your pet is vomiting or has diarrhoea, is to stop feeding and give only small sips of water little and often.
-If your pet continues to vomit, seek veterinary advice.
+The first step, if your cat is vomiting, is to stop feeding and make sure there is plenty of fresh water available.
+If your cat continues to vomit for more than 8 hours or is vomiting very frequently, seek veterinary advice.
+There’s usually no need to withhold food if your cat has diarrhoea.
 Self-limiting diarrhoea should normally settle in 2-3 days.
-There are important circumstances where you should not wait for 24 hours before talking to your vet, if your pet is being sick.
+However, there are some circumstances where you should not wait for 24 hours before talking to your vet, if your cat is being sick.

 Call your vet if…

-- Your pet is very young or very old (as they can become dehydrated very quickly)
+- Your cat is very young or very old (as they can become dehydrated very quickly)

-- Your pet has an existing health condition, such as diabetes
+- Your cat has an existing health condition, such as diabetes

-- Your pet already takes medication.
+- Your cat already takes medication.
 Ask for advice about whether it can or should be stopped while your pet is being sick

 - You see blood in vomit or diarrhoea or if black tarry looking material is being passed

-- Your pet looks very miserable, becomes depressed or the gums feel dry and tacky
+- Your cat looks very miserable, becomes depressed or the gums feel dry and tacky

-- After 24 hours, if your pet’s tummy appears to settle and you need advice about what to feed next, talk to your vet.
-Vets will often recommend a specially formulated food such as Hill's Prescription Diet i/d, rather than an immediate return to your pet’s normal food.
+- After 24 hours, if your cat’s tummy appears to settle and you need advice about what to feed next, talk to your vet.
+Vets will often recommend a specially formulated food such as Hill's Prescription Diet i/d, rather than an immediate return to your cat’s normal food.

-One last word of advice – call your vet before taking your sick pet to the practice.
-They may ask you to wait in a different waiting area if they suspect your pet could be infectious to other patients.
+One last word of advice – call your vet before taking your sick cat to the practice.
+They may ask you to wait in a different waiting area if they suspect your cat could be infectious to other patients.